Madhya Pradesh: Oxygen plant to be set up at Dhar soon

-DHAR: An oxygen plant with a capacity of 125 cylinders per day will be set up at the CNG gas station in Dhar in a month’s time.
+Dhar: An oxygen plant with a capacity of 125 cylinders per day will be set up at the CNG gas station in Dhar in a monthís time.

 Collector Alok Kumar Singh and Sandeep Naveriya of CNG gas company finalised the arrangement for the plant.